sixcrm/SixCRMServerless/README.md

 aws_access_key_id=XXX
 aws_secret_access_key=YYY
 ```
 Where XXX and YYY are your actual credentials.
-Ask Timothy to generate them fot you.
+Ask Timothy to generate them for you.

 ~/.aws/config
 ```